Stochastic noise can be helpful for variational quantum algorithms: Appendix

 where we have used the triangle inequality and the multi-binomial theorem formula to write

 the fact that

-which follows immediately by Cauchy-Schwarz and the sub-additivity of the $\Vert\cdot\Vert_\infty$ norm.
-Using the form of the parameterized unitary in Eq.~\eqref{eq:circuit_structure}, we can also observe that
+{which follows immediately by Cauchy-Schwarz and the sub-additivity of the $\Vert\cdot\Vert_\infty$ norm.} Using the form of the parameterised unitary in Eq.~\eqref{eq:circuit_structure}, we can also observe that

-where we have used that the subadditivity of the infinity norm and the fact that the spectral norm of a unitary matrix is given by the unity.
+where we have used that the sub-additivity of the infinity norm and the fact that the spectral norm of a unitary matrix is given by the unity.
 Similarly, we have

 Therefore, combining the previous two inequalities with Eq.~\eqref{kderivativescomp}, we have

 where we have used $\left|\alpha\right|=k$. \end{proof}